elixirschool/elixirschool/en/lessons/basics/testing.md

 2 tests, 0 failures
 ```

-Why there are two tests in output?
-Let's look at `lib/example.ex`.
+Why are there two dots in the test output?
+Besides the test in `test/example_test.exs`, Mix also generated a doctest in `lib/example.ex`.
-Mix created there another test for us, some doctest.

 ```elixir
 defmodule Example do